 Successfully launching and running a start-up is a daunting task even in the normal course of life.
-However, 2020 was a very difficult year for all established businesses and emerging startups alike.
+However, 2020/2021 were very difficult years for all established businesses and emerging startups alike.
 As Nassim Nicholas Talib says ‘Black Swan’ event of COVID19 hit the world, which shook the economies across the world at the macro level and wreaked havoc for businesses of every scale at the micro-level.

 The travel, tourism & Hoteling industries were the ones who took the biggest direct hit.
 While other industries also felt the impact of lockdown and reduced demand owing to Pandemic including Autos, Cement, Textile (these sectors eventually recovered due to Government Support).